mozilla/legal-docs/marketplace_developer_agreement/en-US.md

 ## Privacy-Related Obligations

 You agree to provide end users with a legally adequate privacy policy that accurately describes any collection, use or disclosure of information provided to you by end users.
 All Apps are required to have a privacy policy.
-Add-ons are required to have a privacy policy if any information about the user or usage of an Add-on is collected or transmitted outside of the user&rsquo;s device on which the Add-on is installed.
 You represent and warrant that any information you are provided from Mozilla about users will be used solely in accordance with your privacy policy and applicable privacy and data protection laws.

 You agree to ensure that any advertising presented to end users of your Marketplace Content complies with all requirements of these Terms and your privacy policy in accordance with applicable privacy and data protection laws.
 For example, (i) embedded advertising and your use of data derived from such advertising must comply with applicable law; (ii) embedded advertising must not contain any &ldquo;spyware,&rdquo; &ldquo;malware&rdquo; or harmful code and must not cause injury to any person or damage to any property; and (iii) you must provide meaningful notice and choice for any tracking that leads to you or third parties tailoring advertisements or promotions to users.